codewpf/JourneyTest/README.md

 # JourneyTest

-This is a pure code iOS project for the Journey coding test.
+This is a pure code iOS project based on POP for the Journey coding test.

 App features: